etnt/ChessTune/README.md

 To put this in perspective, lichess.org had ~92 millions games played in August 2024; that would take roughtly 16 years to train with this setup... (see: https://database.lichess.org/).

+**UPDATE**: It turned out that I didn't make use of the MPS (GPU) on my Mac; so now when using MPS the training speed is much faster.
+With MPS, 1067 games were trained in 18 minutes.

 ## HTTP API

 Initialize a game: